73 Comments

 Thanks, Dmitri, this should have been Trent's Big Game.

 YoungestTo500™'s post game remarks were all over the map.
-However, he was clear: Reporters are stupid and their questions are stupid; his players (the most talented group he's ever had!, he has said) don't listen and they can't execute.
+However, on this he was clear: Reporters are stupid and their questions are stupid; his players (the most talented group he's ever had!, he has said) don't listen and they can't execute.
 But he can't trade 'em, so what can he do?
 Any player viewing that can't help but think, "Now THAT'S a coach I would run through a wall for."

 Cronin is to be held accountable for the teams performance but this is certainly not the most talent group he’s ever had.